 - Phaeton Venator, recovered personal log

-He reported the findings back to the shareholders of DynaPro Enterprizes to approve funding for a research and salvage station.
+He reported the findings back to the shareholders of Dynamix Enterprizes to approve funding for a research and salvage station.
 Buoyed by their CEO's past successful ventures, funding was quickly granted and a small research outpost was established on the moon.
-Designated DERS-543S (just "Sigma" to its employees), the station became a cornerstone of public relations for the corporation, a "treasure trove of potential in xenotechnological research," as DynaPro Enterprizes' marketing put it.
+Designated DERS-543S (just 'Sigma' to its employees), the station became a cornerstone of public relations for the corporation, a 'treasure trove of potential in xenotechnological research,' as Dynamix Enterprizes' marketing put it.

 Initial progress was slow-starting, but with a handful of impressive advances that kept shareholders interested.
 Computing components were analyzed and eventually found to possess cold quanta data storage that retained durability even with power loss, a long theorized concept that now had proof-positive evidence (though it was found to be unreplicable, and the data too alien to interpret).
 Other tidbits interested xenoarchaeologists, such as a FTL drive fragments and bizarre symbology.
 However, research gradually stagnated as much of the material collected was either irreproducible or unusable.
 The station also experienced recurring and unexplained problems: intermittent power loss, randomly transposing data, transmitter beacons that seemed to move out of place at will.
 Rumors began to spread on the station, attributing the occurrences to pirates, aliens, or other figures of superstition.
 Corporate shareholders began to grumble and, in spite of CEO Venator's promises, voted to reduce funds to the station.
 Phaeton Venator was recalled to company headquarters, and crew on the research station was reduced from 50 to a mere 15.